-All models have a drain plug or petcock on the water heater.
+The water heater has a drain plug or petcock.
 Access is from the exterior.
 The plug or valve is usually located in the lower left corner, viewed as you face the exterior of the water heater.

 TOILET SHUTOFF VALVE

 Your Airstream has one other water shutoff valve.
 It is located behind the toilet and used to shut water off to the toilet in an emergency or service situation.